Adroiti/docs-for-code-review-tools/checkstyle-OneTopLevelClass.md

-Pattern: Check that each top-level class, interfaces or enum resides in a source file of its own
+Pattern: Top-level class not in separate source file

 Issue: -

 ## Description

 Checks that each top-level class, interface or enum resides in a source file of its own.
-Official description of a 'top-level' term:[7.6.
+Official description of a 'top-level' term: [7.6.
 Top Level Type Declarations](http://docs.oracle.com/javase/specs/jls/se7/html/jls-7.html#jls-7.6).
 If file doesn't contains public class, enum or interface, top-level type is the first type in file.

 ## Examples